nizamogluyekta/ML_Benchmark/README.md

    ```bash
    python scripts/benchmark.py
    ```
+   This now writes, for every dataset/model pair, a `predictions.csv`, `metrics.(csv|json)` and a Markdown report under `reports/<dataset>/<model>/`.
+If `matplotlib`/`seaborn` are installed the report also includes plots (actual vs predicted curves, scatter, error histograms, etc.).

 ## Notes
 - Model modules currently expect processed CSVs with numeric columns; extend the preprocessing step to apply real feature engineering.
 - Wavelet models reuse baseline logics for now, keeping a clear hook for custom feature augmentation.
 - Utilities and configs were scaffolded from the `VeriBilimi` project plan and can be iteratively refined as datasets and requirements evolve.
 - The legacy VeriBilimi wavelet feature engineering (seasonal/interactions + DWT coefficients) now lives under `utils/wavelet.py` and powers the `models/wavelet/*` implementations.
+- Detailed per-model reports in `reports/<dataset>/<model>/` summarize MSE/RMSE/MAE/R², show month-level errors, and list every prediction with its percentage error.
+When plotting dependencies are unavailable, the Markdown report records that fact so you know to install `matplotlib` + `seaborn` to unlock the figures.